-The primary result from this assessment is that approximately 40 percent of the area within the PPSA is occupied by ground conditions that produce wildfire behavior with "High" hazard levels.
-The effect of these surface conditions is ameliorated by the fact that the rest of the acreage of the FPSA, almost 60 percent of the lands are in lower hazard levels.
-Considering the effects that contributed to the three levels, a reasonable conclusion would be to consider the full area to be in a level slightly less than "Medium".
+The primary result from this assessment is that approximately 40 percent of the area within the PPSA is occupied by ground conditions that produce wildfire behavior with "High" hazard risk levels.
+The effect of these surface conditions is ameliorated by the fact that almost 60 percent of the lands are in lower hazard levels.
+Considering

-However, reference to Figure 10 reveals another consideration; the relative positions of each occurrence of the three WH types in relation to each other.
-It is clear that there is a fairly complex intermixing of the three types and a strong presence of continuous west-to-east pathways of "High" WH level.
+However, reference to Figure 10 reveals another consideration; the relative positions of each occurrence of the three WHR types in relation to each other.
+It is clear that there is a fairly complex intermixing of the three types and a strong presence of continuous west-to-east pathways of "High" level WHR.
 Typical fire behavior in these areas include fairly high intensity burns, longer residence times, capability for crowning to occur, and production of embers.
-It is also observable that there is more perimeter distance of contact with "Medium" level tracts than that with the "Low" level WH type.
-Thus, the "High"-to-"Medium" ignition function could be greatly increased at the whole system level, with an overall WH level of a level designation at just below "High".
+It is also observable that there is more perimeter distance of contact with "Medium" level tracts than that with the "Low" level WHR type.
+Thus, the "High"-to-"Medium" ignition function could be greatly increased at the whole system level, with an overall WHR level of a level designation at just below "High".

-With respect to the makeup and location of lands designated as "High" WH levels, two aspects require further discussion.
+With respect to the makeup and location of lands designated as "High" WHR levels two aspects require further discussion.
 Of the total acreage of the "High" category (31,739) it was determined that 9,670 acres (approximately 30.4 percent) are under the jurisdiction of the USFS/ENF.
 These lands are located primarily along the northern boundary and eastern tip of the PPSA but are also scattered in smaller parcels in the central and eastern portions of the PPSA.
-In consideration of future WH level reduction management it is important that USFS/ENF personnel must be fully engaged in developing policy, program, and practices remedies for the hazards posed by conditions on USFS/ENF land.
+The first aspect is that USFS/ENF personnel must be fully engaged in developing policy, program, and practices remedies for the risks posed by conditions on USFS/ENF land.

-The second aspect pertains to the potential for these lands designated as "High" WH-level, and the fuel models that currently occupy them, to contribute to the creation of a "fire storm" situation.
+The second aspect pertains to the potential for these lands designated as "High" WHR-level, and the fuel models that currently occupy them, to contribute to the creation of a "fire storm" situation.
 In general, current literature provides indications that "fire storm" conditions develop when fire is burning up significantly sloped terrain (whether aided by uphill-blowing winds or not) and enters into significantly large tracts where fuel loadings of highly combustible material is high or extreme.